Our Fair Play Discussion Signaled the End of My Marriage

 Rodsky recognizes that this is a huge shift in how things are typically done.
 It will take time to figure out how to shift daily grind cards so one person isn’t always handling some of the most taxing jobs (like kids’ bedtime or dishes).
 Bustle recently published an article on how this means treating your family and household like the most important organization (see The HR-ification of Marriage).
 Because it is.
 But until now, we haven’t had a system to run said organization other than just depending on the woman in the relationship (see my post on Wifedom on more about how wife-ing, until recently, was really more a job than an identity).

+When we sat down a year into our new arrangement to discuss Fair Play, with my ghostwriting career still on the backburner since our kids had just returned to school a few weeks before, and we weren’t sure how long it would last, I understood that I would still hold a lot of the cards.
+His income was now the sole one paying our bills.
 I was fine managing the kids and their school schedules during the day.
-But then, when he finished his workday, I wanted more.
-Maybe for him to cook a meal or two each week (but of course that would require that he be home before 6 since the kids often demanded nourishment by 5:30 or they’d start melting down).
+But when he finished his workday, I wanted him to take on more responsibilities.
+Maybe for him to cook a meal or two each week.
 Maybe for him to do some of the meal planning.
 But we were in the all too common just tell me what to do to help conundrum.
+Make me a grocery list and I’ll go to the store.
 I wanted the weight of the mental load to be lighter, not to dole out tasks like a sergeant in the army.
 This was some of what I found so appealing about the Fair Play method.
 It eliminated the “just tell me how to help, just make me a list” phenomenon.

+When I had to ask, it felt like these were my responsibilities that he would help me with, instead of part of his job as the parent to these two children (and an adult who needed to feed himself).
 So we sat outside at a table, the “cards” printed out illegibly from my work printer.
 Despite having read the book and agreeing to the concepts presented in theory, at the end of our conversation, after we had tried to dole out the cards in a more equitable fashion, my husband picked up his computer that he had brought to the discussion and had set off to the side while we talked.

 Can we discuss a few other items?
 He asked.